 Did you know that you can use this same paint pouring technique on any surface?
-Yes even on mason jars!
+Yes, even on mason jars and other glass items, thanks to the incredible versatility of acrylic paint!
 I even have a new product for you that makes this project even simpler.
-This post is sponsored by Decoart, however, all projects and opinions are my own.
+You’re going to be amazed at how well it works.

 - Spiral jars (or any other mason jar)

 - Acrylic paints (in any colors you love – I like to add a metallic to my pours)

 - Plastic cup (this will get ruined so make sure you can throw away)

 - Small cups

 How To Do The Acrylic Pour Method On Mason Jars